U.S. federal prosecutors investigating Lordstown Motors

-July 15 (Reuters) - Lordstown Motors Corp (RIDE.O) said federal prosecutors in Manhattan are investigating the electric-truck maker's vehicle pre-orders and its merger with blank-check company DiamondPeak Holdings.
+(Reuters) - Lordstown Motors Corp said federal prosecutors in Manhattan are investigating the electric-truck maker’s vehicle pre-orders and its merger with blank-check company DiamondPeak Holdings.

 In March, shares of the company slumped after investment research firm Hindenburg Research said Lordstown had misled consumers and investors about pre-orders worth $1.4 billion for its Endurance truck.